Shares and Debt

 k) resolve on the issuance of promissory notes for public offering, pursuant to CVM Rule 134/90, as amended by CVM Rule 292/98 and CVM Rule 480/09;

-s) resolve on any Company’s associations, as well as on the participation in any shareholders’ agreements;
+r) resolve on any Companys associations, as well as on the participation in any

-t) resolve (i) on leasing, financings and loans exceeding ten percent (10%) of the Company’s shareholders equity ascertained in the last balance sheet audited, and/or (ii) on the issuance of simple debentures, not convertible into shares and without a collateral security , pursuant to Article 59, Paragraph 1 of Law 6,404/76;
+s) resolve (i) on leasing, financings and loans exceeding ten percent (10%) of the Companys shareholders equity ascertained in the last balance sheet audited, and/or (ii) on the issuance of debentures, not convertible into shares, pursuant to Article 59, Paragraph 1 of Law 6,404/76;

-v) open and close branches, offices, agencies in any part of the country or abroad; v) establish rules for issuance and cancellation of share deposit certificates ("Units"); and
+u) open and close branches, offices, agencies in any part of the country or abroad; v) establish rules for issuance and cancellation of share deposit certificates ("Units"); and

 Paragraph 2 - The transactions provided for in items "i", "j" and "s", involving an amount lower than that established in said items, shall be incumbent upon the Board of Executive Officers, as to the residual value thereof, pursuant these Bylaws.

 Paragraph 3 - The Board of Directors shall meet, on an ordinary basis, once every three months and, on an extraordinary basis, whenever it is called by its Chairman or by two of its members.
-The call notices shall contain the agenda and delivered, in writing, within at least six (06) business days in advance or, in the event of meetings held by video conference or conference call, or another similar way that enables the remote participation therein, within four (04) business days in advance.
-The attendance of seven (7) board members is required for instatement of the Board of Directors’ Meeting, at the first call.
+The call notices shall contain the agenda and shall be delivered, in writing, within at least six (06) business days in advance or, in the event of meetings held by video conference or conference call, or another similar way that enables the remote participation therein, within four (04) business days in advance.
+The attendance of the majority of the board members elected shall be required for instatement of the Board of Directors Meeting, at the first call.
 If such quorum is not established, a second call notice shall be sent, in written, within two (2) business days in advance, or, in the event of meeting held by video conference or similar way, within one (1) business day in advance, which shall be deemed instated in the event of attendance of at least three (3) board members.

-Paragraph 1 - In the event of absence of temporary impairment of the Board of Directors’ Chairman, the latter shall be replaced by its alternate or Board Member appointed, in writing, which shall perform his/her duties and shall have all powers, duties and rights of the board member replaced, including the voting right held thereby.
-A copy of the instrument of appointment shall be provided to all other Board Members present at the meeting in order to prove said appointment.
+Paragraph 1 - In the event of absence or temporary impairment of the Board of Directors Chairman, the latter shall be replaced by the Board Member appointed, in writing, who shall perform all duties and shall have all powers, duties and rights of the board member replaced, including the voting right held thereby.

-Paragraph 1 - From among members of the Board of Executive Officers financial, oversight or corporate areas, the Board of Directors shall attribute the position of Vice C.E.O.
+Paragraph 1 -From among members of the Board of Executive Officers of the financial, oversight or corporate areas, the Board of Directors shall attribute the position of Vice C.E.O.

 Sole Paragraph - Without prejudice to the attributions to be established by the Board of Directors to the other officers, the Chief Executive Officer may establish other attributions to such officers.